suit-wg/architecture/draft-ietf-suit-architecture.md

 for constrained IoT devices.
 Since the manifest parsing code may also be used by the bootloader it is part of the trusted computing base.

+A manifest may not only be used to protect firmware images but also configuration data such as network credentials or personalization data related to firmware or software.
+Personalization data demonstrates the need for mutually-distrustful delivery of two or more images into a device.
+Personalization data is used with
-A manifest may not only be used to protect firmware images but also personalization data related to firmware or software.
-Trusted Execution Environments (TEEs), for example, benefit from a protocol for managing the lifecycle of trusted applications (TAs) running inside a TEE.
+Trusted Execution Environments (TEEs), which benefit from a protocol for managing the lifecycle of trusted applications (TAs) running inside a TEE.
 TEEs may obtain TAs from different authors and those TAs may require personalization data, such as payment information, to be securely conveyed to the TEE.
+The TA's author does not want to expose the TA to the user, and the user does not want to expose the payment information to the TA's author.

 # Securing Firmware Updates {#securing}